What Happens When You Die?

 What Do People in the Room with Someone Who Has Died Notice?

-People in proximity of the body often describe phenomena in the room: a sudden light, at times blinding, a white, grey, or blue-white “soul mist,” coming up from the body, a vaporous body shape with the features of the transitioning person, a silver or grey cord or many threads from the body connecting to the vaporous body shape that dissolve or snap, the vaporous body rising and disappearing into a corner of the room, and the vision of loved ones who have come to escort the person from the earth realm.
+People close to the person making the transition often describe phenomena in the room: a sudden light, at times blinding, a white, grey, or blue-white “soul mist,” coming up from the body, a vaporous body shape with the features of the transitioning person, a silver or grey cord or many threads from the body connecting to the vaporous body shape that dissolve or snap, the vaporous body rising and disappearing into a corner of the room, and the vision of loved ones who have come to escort the person from the earth realm.
 Some report seeing a transfer of energy from the physical body to the new, separate body, called an etheric body, life-body, subtle body, vital body, astral body, or spirit body that is a duplicate of the physical body.
 The spirit seems to move toward the head and exit from the top of the head, although some have described witnessing some vaporous form exiting from the solar plexus.

 Crookall, The Supreme Adventure, 174.